itmsi/web-msi-api/SERVER_DEPLOYMENT.md

 - Only necessary ports are exposed (9509)
 - Health checks are enabled for monitoring
 - Resource limits are set to prevent resource exhaustion
+- Directories have appropriate permissions for the container user

 ## Backup and Maintenance